Agar can be used as an ingredient in jellies.

 Agar has many uses in the fields of microbiology and chemistry.

-See also What are porifera?
+See also What is thermodynamic stability?

 To extract the substance, the algae are washed and heated in water, causing it to dissolve.
 Once cooled, it forms a gel with a low concentration of the product.
 The concentration is increased by a freeze-thaw technique or by squeezing the water under pressure.
 The rest of the water is then removed by drying with hot air, leaving the solid product, which can be cut into blocks or ground to produce granules, flakes or powder.
 Some can be further processed to separate agarose, which has some more specialized applications in biochemistry.